sakshathrai/TextUtill/README.md

 ></textarea>
 ```

+In this example, CSS styles are applied directly to the `textarea` element using the `style` attribute, which is an object that specifies the styles based on the `props.mode` value.

-### Topic 7: Conditional Rendering
+### **Topic 7: Conditional Rendering**
-Conditional rendering allows you to render different content based on conditions.
+**Explanation:** Conditional rendering allows you to render different content based on conditions.

 **Example:**
 ```jsx